tarwn/lessthandot-hugo/blogs/content/posts/2009-06-26-dba-sqlclr-procedures.md

 Exec WriteToFile 'Testing....','C:txt_doc_new.txt'
 ```

-Last one I&#8217;ll post today is removing old files (backups typically) which is similar to a task I used to do using vbs scripts.
+Last one I'll post today is removing old files (backups typically) which is similar to a task I used to do using vbs scripts.
 The vbs scripts are a good method.
 I still use it on a few instances I want security more restricted as well.
 I say that of course as the permission level of any file operations SQLCLR will be external or unsafe.
 Given that setting is permitted in the situation, the SQLCLR is handy and easier to throw logging and other methods into the process.

 Delete old backups in a series of subdirectories.